Ethanjheo/Market-analysis/charts/15-09-2025/Analysis.md

 2. Strengthen deductive, data-driven reasoning by eliminating intuition and emotional bias
 3. Establish a probabilistic thinking framework with consistency and predictive reliability
 4. Study behavioral patterns and decision-making processes of individuals and institutions through market analysis
 5. Advance economic insight and structural understanding

+For me, success isn’t about doing well on my own—it’s about walking a path where we all thrive together

 ## 1. Triangle Formation
 ![Triangle Formation](2025-09-15_chart1.png)